 Women and Men Health | Mental Health for Women

 Mental health problems affect women and men alike, but some women are more likely to be present.
-Abuse is often a cause of mental problems in women.
+Abuse is often a cause of psychological problems in women.
 The same number of women and men enjoy overall health problems, but there are more problems with women than men.

-For various social causes women increase the risk of poor health compared to men.
+For various social causes, women increase the risk of poor health compared to men.
 However, preparing women to talk about their feelings and their strong social network can help protect their mental health.

 Women as guardians of family health

-It is important to take care of health for Women.
+It is essential to take care of health for Women.
 Traditionally, women are employed to take responsibility for their health care as well as their family members.
 For example, women often shop for their families, and when they feel ill, they can eat or advise their family.

 Women as carers

-Most careful women, whether they care for their children, partners, parents, other relatives or friends.
+Most careful women, whether they care for their children, partners, parents, other relatives, or friends.
 The average age of women and carers is three-quarters of a person’s care, including health problems, 62 years.

 Mental Health of Women in Mid-Life

 45-60-year-old ‘medieval’ women, children and elderly relatives, as well as face-to-face work and physical health problems.
-At the same time, medieval women can get financial difficulties due to low wages, part-time work, family care, widow or divorce.
+At the same time, medieval women can get financial difficulties due to low wages, part-time work, family care, widow, or divorce.
 These emotional pain can increase their risk.

 Women’s Mental Health

 There is no significant difference between the number of men and women who experience health problems overall.
-However, some problems are more common in women than in men.
+However, some issues are more common in women than in men.
 Women have been treated more for health problems than men (17% compared to 29%).

 Especially social factors affecting women’s mental health include:

-- More than men, women are more caring for their children and they can also care for other dependent relatives – deep care can lead to health, physical health, social activities, and financial harm.
+- More than men, women are more caring for their children, and they can also care for other dependent relatives – deep care can lead to health, physical health, social activities, and financial harm.

 - Women often spell multiple roles – they can be paid as well as mothers, partners, and carers as well as running a family.